 Needle size: 2.75mm/US2, Finished dimensions: approximately 71ins/180cm by 61ins/68cm

 Gauge: approximately 23 stitches and 25 rows = 4in/10cm in stranded intarsia pattern

 Techniques include back and forth stranding, intarsia, trapping and lace knitting on RS and WS rows, with 5 or 6 colors in each row.

 The pdf includes charts, short written instructions and notes, and a phototutorial on splicing yarn ends.

 detail of Safavid tile panel, Iran

 Wikimedia Commons / CC BY-SA 3.0

-This pattern has been a long time in the making and unfortunately ColorShift Yarn is currently unavailable - see help page.
+This pattern has been a long time in the making and unfortunately ColorShift Yarn is discontinued - see help page.
 Depending on preference, you could use a plain MC or put together a similar gradation or group of colors with a similar yarn.
 For example, you could use 8 - 10 of the Jamieson's Shetland Spindrift yellows for a similar effect.
 The gradation can be seen along the borders of the flat image above.